Skip to content

 public static void main(String[] args) throws JsonProcessingException {

-// list of people
+// list of persons

 // any person